bjacobel/rak/README.md

 ### Development

-The offline-caching service worker doesn't play nicely with HMR or webpack-dev-werver, so it's disabled by default.
+The offline-caching service worker doesn't play nicely with HMR or webpack-dev-server, so it's disabled by default.
 To enable it, you can either build the site in production mode, or use the `SW_ENABLE` environment variable:

     SW_ENABLE=true yarn build